PeterZG/Vanilla-JS-Qanda/README.md

 ### 4.2.
 CSS and Other Libraries

- * You may include external CSS libraries in this project (using the `<link />` tag).
+ * External CSS libraries may be included in this project (using the `<link />` tag).
 You must attribute these sources (i.e. provide URL/author in source code comments).
 For example, you are permitted to use the popular [Bootstrap](https://getbootstrap.com/) CSS framework.
 Some Bootstrap functionality relies on accompanying JavaScript.
 You may include this JavaScript.
 The JavaScript accompanying Bootstrap requires the popular general-purpose JavaScript library [jQuery](https://jquery.com/).
 You may include jQuery to allow Bootstrap to use it.
 However, you are not permitted to use **jQuery** in the code you write for the project.

 ### 4.3.
 Browser Compatibility